What Is Major Depressive Disorder?

 Other mental health conditions and depression

 Just as mental disorders can be caused or aggravated by physical conditions, major depressive episodes can be caused by more complex mental illnesses that include other symptoms.
-The most common and familiar examples might be seasonal affective disorder (SAD) and bipolar disorder for many.
+Seasonal affective disorder (SAD) and bipolar disorder are two of the most common examples of these conditions listed in the Diagnostic and Statistical Manual of Mental Disorders.

 What is seasonal affective disorder?